HariohmBhatt/Intrution_Detection_System_CSE212/README.md

 ### Prerequisites

-Before installing IDS Core, ensure you have the following:
+Before installing Packet Patrol, ensure you have the following:

 - **Python 3.6 or higher**
 - **Operating System:**